-Swing Trading Penny Stocks & Can You Trade Them Safely?
+Swing Trading Penny Stocks Introduction

+Is swing trading penny stocks a good trading strategy?
+This is a question traders may be asking themselves before entering into a trade.
 Penny stocks are attractive to traders, especially new traders.
-Penny stocks are inexpensive to buy.
+They are inexpensive to buy.
 You grab a couple thousand shares worth for a hundred bucks or so.

+You’re grinning ear to ear about the gains you’ll potentially make if it goes to the moon.
+Hence their appeal among new and old traders alike.
 Whatever your opinion may be, the fact is the world of penny stock trading is one of the more risky ways to trade.
 All types of investing or trading carries some risk with it, but penny stocks are typically seen as extra risky compared to blue chips or large caps.

 Don’t let that scare you off completely.
 It can be done safely and intelligently.
 You can minimize risk and lower your exposure to risk if you know what you’re doing.
 That’s part of being a trader.

 Bid vs the Ask and Volume

 An issue you may find when trading penny stocks is the large bid ask spread.
 The bid ask spread is basically telling you the highest price a buyer is willing to go and the lowest a seller is willing to sell.

 When penny stocks are trading at low volume, the spread is typically wide.
 This can mean a lot of times when you buy at the ask price, you’re immediately in the red, because the spread is so wide and the next buyer may lower his price and the seller may lower his price, chasing the bidder.
 When volume is low, this is common.